Oracle Tutorial

 d

-d is an expression to return when e does not equal to any searched value s1, s2, .. sn.
+d is an expression to return when e does not equal any searched value s1, s2, .. sn.

 Return value